Irish kinship: Use of terminology

-Aintin and Uncail, Nia and Neacht
+Aintín and Uncail, Nia and Neacht

-Aintin is the word for "aunt" and uncail for "uncle" but in the Irish kinship system aunt and uncle have a wider definition; in common kinship an aunt or uncle is the sister or brother of either the mother or the father.
-However, in Irish kinship, Aintin and Uncail are used for not only the siblings of the parents, but as well for any relative whose age is of a great distance from the child.
-This effectively means the cousin of a parent is called an aunt or uncle, while those who are aged or in their senior years (aunts or uncles of a parent, or cousins of a grandparent) are termed Seanaintin and Seanuncail (great aunt and great uncle).
+Aintín is the word for "aunt" and uncail for "uncle" but in the Irish kinship system aunt and uncle have a wider definition; in common kinship an aunt or uncle is the sister or brother of either the mother or the father.
+However, in Irish kinship, Aintín and Uncail are used for not only the siblings of the parents, but as well for any relative whose age is of a great distance from the child.
+This effectively means the cousin of a parent is called an aunt or uncle, while those who are aged or in their senior years (aunts or uncles of a parent, or cousins of a grandparent) are termed Seanaintín and Seanuncail (grand-aunt and grand-uncle).
 Using this system, the children of cousins in a person’s own generation (however distant) are called nephews and nieces, using the terms Nia and Neacht.
-Grandchildren of brothers, sisters or cousins of the same generation are termed Garnia (great-nephew) or Garneacht (great-niece).
+Grandchildren of brothers, sisters or cousins of the same generation are termed Garnia (grand-nephew) or Garneacht (grand-niece).